castred/Intelligent-EARTH/README.md

 <br> </br>

 ## Session 1: Programming for Data Analysis
-Description
+This session intends to review/introduce the participants with the common techniques in Data Analysis using Python and its common data processing libraries.

+The following topics will be covered:
+* Computational Thinking
+* Python Objects and Functions
+* NumPy: Numerical Python
+* Data Manipulation using Pandas
+* Basic Data Visualization using MatplotLib

-## Session 2: Statistical Methods for Geospatial Data Analysis
+## Session 2: Methods for Geospatial Data Analysis
 Description

 ## Session 3: Overview of Machine Learning